 The Tragic Fires of 2003

-The West Pier and Palace Pier: A Contrast of Eras
+West Pier vs. Palace Pier: A Contrast of Eras

-While Brighton’s West Pier serves as a haunting reminder of the past, its neighbouring Palace Pier stands out as a vibrant symbol of modern seaside entertainment.
-Opened in 1899, Palace Pier offers a lively atmosphere with amusement rides, vibrant arcades, and seaside treats that continue to attract visitors today (see Figure 5).
+While Brighton’s West Pier stands today as a haunting relic of the past, its neighbour, Palace Pier, remains a lively tourist attraction.
+Opened in 1899, Palace Pier still draws crowds with its amusement rides, bright arcades, and classic seafront snacks.

 Brighton’s West Pier Today: A Symbol of Nostalgia